na-na-hi/renget/archive/gedg-cbuild.md

 Copy over the build script that we've been using this whole tutorial.
 Now run the build script and then run the binary to see your very own raylib window!

 Note: Be careful, in this case the sub-directory and library have the same name.
 This often occurs with libraries if you don't alter the directory name after cloning.
 Please don't mix up these two CMake commands!
+One thing you can do to avoid confusion is git clone or git submodule into a subdirectory like 'external' or 'vendor'.

 ## Afterward